RajatJangra2653/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

     | **Price** | *$45.99* |

     >**Note**: At this point in time, these values should not have been changed since you have created the item.
 You will change these values in this exercise.

-1. Close your web browser window or tab.

 1. Return to **Visual Studio Code**.
 Return to the editor tab for the **script.cs** code file.